oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : REQUIRED - `urn:ietf:params:oauth:token-type:id-jag`

 `access_token`:
-: REQUIRED - The Identity Assertion Authorization Grant JWT.
+: REQUIRED - The Identity Assertion JWT Authorization Grant.
 (Note: Token Exchange requires the `access_token` response parameter for historical reasons, even though this is not an OAuth access token.)

 `token_type`:
 : REQUIRED - `N_A` (because this is not an OAuth access token.)